hrlai/SGtraits/README.md

 Once you have loaded our trait database, simply [follow the rest of the tutorial](https://traitecoevo.github.io/austraits/articles/austraits.html#descriptive-summaries-of-traits-and-taxa) in `austraits` to explore the database.

+# Citation

+Coming soon.

+# Find a bug?

+Thank you for finding it!
+Head over to the GitHub Issues tab and let us know about it!
+We will try to get to it as soon as we can!